-Goods from Britain and Europe were exchanged with the slave traders for men, women and children.
-Other African goods prized by the Europeans included gold, ivory and spices.
+Goods from Britain and Europe were exchanged with the enslavers for African men, women and children.
+The European traders were also interested in goods such as gold, ivory and spices.

-Initially, slaves were prisoners of war taken in conflicts between African states.
-These were fuelled by guns provided by traders from Europe.
-Later, up to 70 per cent, were simply kidnapped.
-It is thought that between 1500 and 1900 around 15 million Africans were forcibly removed from Africa.
-By the 18th Century, Britain had become the largest slave-trading nation, transporting about 2.8 million Africans between 1700–1800.
+Initially, the enslaved people were prisoners of war taken in conflicts between African states.
+These confilcts were fuelled by guns provided by traders from Europe.
+Later, up to 70% of people were simply kidnapped.
+It is thought that between the years 1500 and 1900, around 15 million Africans were forcibly removed from Africa.
+By the 1700s, Britain had become the largest trader of enslaved people, transporting about 2.8 million Africans between 1700–1800.